abaran30/hextechhunt/README.md

 Some challenges I faced:
 + I am a full-time employee, so time management was a big challenge.
 + When implementing the Results using Champion and ChampionMastery data, my JavaScript promises were misbehaving >:( I had to carefully analyze my returned promises and come up with a way to enforce data integrity.
 + I had some issues with the Static Data, primarily with the Champion (square) images.
 I had to convert the names of some of the Champions with camel-case names; e.g. *LeBlanc* had to get converted to *Leblanc*.
 However, *Rek'Sai* only had to lose the apostrophe, and keep its camel-case name (?).
 Finally, there is *Wukong*, who had to get converted to *MonkeyKing*.
 Figured that out thanks to this [forum discussion](https://developer.riotgames.com/discussion/community-discussion/show/p7fE97po).
+Should I have extra time, I will implement a request to the API to get me the correct Champion keys.

 ## If I Had Extra Time, I Would Have Liked To...
 + Learn and utilize a web framework to simplify my implementation.
 + Allow sorting the results in the Results view.
 + Come up with a more sophisticated way of predicting which Champions hold significant potential to reward the player with a Chest, if they have not been rewarded already.
-+ End to end testing with [Protractor](http://angular.github.io/protractor/#/).
++ Implement end to end testing with [Protractor](http://angular.github.io/protractor/#/).
 + Do more testing.
 + Make the application more responsive for better mobile viewing.
 + Generally improve styling.